fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 ## Basic Usage

-The `useFetch` function can be used by simply providing a URL.
-The URL can be a string or a `ref`.
-The `data` object will contain the result of the request, the `error` object will contain any error information, and the `loading` object will indicate whether the request is loading.
+The useFetch function can be used by simply providing a URL.
+The URL can be a string or a ref.
+The data object will contain the result of the request, the error object will contain any error information, and the loading object will indicate whether the request is loading.

 ```ts
 import { useFetch } from "fluth-vue";